ZTF-Summer-School/ztf_summer_school_2021/README.md

 on linux:
 conda env create -f environment-ubuntu.yml

+Activate the environment with: source activate ztfsummer and can test by opening the first lecture: cd lectures/01 jupyter notebook lecture01.ipynb

 If you are on windows, I expect windows subsystem for linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10 plus the ubuntu anaconda will work for you.
 Otherwise, google colaboratory will work: